Phallichthys

 Phallichthys is a genus of poeciliids native to Central America.
 They are hardy fish which inhabit stagnant and slow-flowing waters, making them well-suited to fishkeeping.

 Etymology

-The genus name literally means "phallus (penis) fish", from the Greek phallos meaning "penis" and ichthys meaning "fish", referring to the "comparatively huge" gonopodium, the modified anal fin used for copulation.
+The genus name Phallichthys comes from the Ancient Greek φαλλός (phallós), meaning "penis", and ἰχθύς (ikhthús), meaning "fish", referring to the "comparatively huge" gonopodium, the modified anal fin used for copulation.
 The common name for P. amates, the merry widow, is sometimes applied to other species in the genus as well.

 Taxonomy

 There are currently four recognized species in the genus Phallichthys: